GoogleCloudPlatform/gatekeeper-securitycenter/docs/tutorial.md

     where `{{project-id}}` is your
     [Google Cloud project ID](https://cloud.google.com/resource-manager/docs/creating-managing-projects).

-    **Note:** Make sure that billing is enabled for your Google Cloud project.
+    **Note:** Make sure billing is enabled for your Google Cloud project.
     [Learn how to confirm billing is enabled for your project.](https://cloud.google.com/billing/docs/how-to/modify-project)

 3. Define an exported environment variable containing your